sjl/.plan/README.markdown

   Ultimately I failed, which led to...
 * Reading [the Wikipedia article on color difference][color difference] and thinking about an idea.

+### 2016-08-26

+* Took a step back and read through SBCL's FFI documentation, because trying to read the CFFI docs was like biting into a brick.
+I think I mostly understand how `sb-alien` works now.
+Playing around with wrapping up some C stdlib functions in `define-alien-routine` was helpful, and then I compiled [linenoise](https://github.com/antirez/linenoise) and loaded/wrapped that successfully, so I've at least got something running.
+* Watched the GDC talk from Brian Moriarty about the making of Loom.
+I never played the game, but the talk was really inspiring.
+* More BDD reading.